-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their Annual Report together with the financial statements and Auditor's Report of The Bentley Wood Trust ("the Charitable Company" or "the Trust") for the year to 31 August 2023.
+The Trustees present their Annual Report together with the financial statements and Auditor's Report of The Bentley Wood Trust ("the Charitable Company" or "the Trust") for the year ended 31 August 2024.
 The Annual Report serves the purposes of both a Trustees' Report, and a Directors' Report under company law.

-The Trust operates two Academy Schools, a secondary for pupils aged 11 to 19 and a primary (with nursery) for pupils aged 4 to 11 both serving a Catchment Area in the London Borough of Harrow.
-The Academies had a combined pupil capacity of 2,004 and had a roll of 1,899 in the census on 5 October 2023.
+The Trust operates two Academy Schools, a secondary for pupils aged 11 to 19 and a primary (with nursery) for pupils aged 4 to 11 both serving a catchment area in the London Borough of Harrow.
+The Academies had a combined pupil capacity of 2,094 and had a roll of 1,930 in the October 2024 census.